 Winner of a Savannah AAF Silver ADDY Award

 In a collaboration with Hewlett-Packard and SCAD students were asked to make the city of Savannah “live” using HP’s new app, LinkReader in 10 weeks.
 LinkReader is a free, mobile app that connects digital experiences with printed material.
 The printed collateral has an invisible watermark, and when users hover over with their smart phones, the app then links them to a rich digital experience.
 The printed media can be directly linked to websites, social media, videos, and much more.

 In the airport when users scanned the maps and posters they were directed to a video (see below) that gives a brief overview of how to use LinkReader and the downtown experience.

-When scanning any watermarked material throughout downtown Savannah, could access information about the historic building.
+When scanning any watermarked material, via LinkReader, throughout downtown Savannah, users could access information about the historic building.
 Each building features a video with images of the past and present, displaying changes and restorations completed over its lifespan.
-The Building Interior link views the inside of the SCAD hisitorical buildings.
-The design behind the Explore coin allows users to learn about the square closest to their current location, along with given information about which restaurants, shopping, and speciality are in their proximity.
+The 'Building Interior' coin views the inside of the SCAD hisitorical buildings.
+The design behind the 'Explore' coin allows users to learn about the square closest to their current location, along with given information about which restaurants, shopping, and speciality are in their proximity.
 Selecting a location gives you their description, along with a Google Maps integration which allows the user to obtain directions to the specific location.

 The final week of the project we gave several guided tours to members from the Historical Preservation Society.
 The purpose of these tours was to show the members what can be done with LinkReader and the possibilities it could bring to their own communities.